denis-sokolov/supergenpass-bin/README.md

 var generatedPassword = supergenpass(masterPassword, URI);
 ```

 See the full API on the [supergenpass-lib page](https://github.com/chriszarate/supergenpass-lib/blob/master/README.md#usage).
+Note that the main export of this module is the `.generate` function of supergenpass-lib module.

 # Command line usage